arcc-hitt/BrainWave/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Welcome to ZenithAI, a modern UI/UX website developed using ReactJS and Tailwind CSS.
+Welcome to ZenithAI, a Modern AI Chatbot Landing Page developed using ReactJS and Tailwind CSS.
 This project exemplifies modern UI/UX principles, boasting a sleek design, seamless animations, and an overall delightful user experience.
 Whether you're looking for inspiration for your own projects or simply interested in exploring cutting-edge web development techniques, ZenithAI sets a high standard in both form and function.

 ## <a name="tech-stack">⚙️ Tech Stack</a>